Contents

 If you’re planning a safari trip to East Africa, you may be wondering about the safety of encountering snakes during your adventure.

-While there are many incredible places to explore on safari, from the grassy plains of the Serengeti to the rugged terrain of the Maasai Mara,
+While there are many incredible places to explore on safari, from the grassy plains of the Serengeti to the rugged terrain of the Masai Mara,

-For example, the Mara River in Kenya is home to several species of snakes, including the African rock python and the Nile crocodile.
+For example, the Mara River in Kenya is home to several snake species, including the African rock python and the Nile crocodile.

 The river is a popular destination for visitors on safari, who often gather to witness the dramatic river crossings of wildebeest and other animals.